CottageLabs/jct/content/how-it-works.md

 ## <a name="data_sources"></a>Data Sources

-A number of data sources are used by the JCT to inform its calculation of Plan S compliance.
-These are [documented here](/data-sources).
+A number of data sources are used by the JCT to inform its calculation of *Plan S* compliance.
+These are documented in [Data Sources Used By JCT](/data-sources).